kylekampy/secretsecrets/vault-ui/README.md

 To monitor the sources and build when a files changes `gulp watch`

 ### Adding new type definitions
-Type definitions are in the /typings folder.
-To add new type definitions to the project use tsd. e.g. `tsd install react-global --save`
+Type definitions are added using [typings](https://github.com/typings/typings) and are saved in the /typings folder.
+Search for type definitions: `typings search react --ambient` Install type definitions: `typings install react --ambient --save`

 ### App Directory Structure
 The directory structure is based on the following post: http://marmelab.com/blog/2015/12/17/react-directory-structure.html